FelicianoAnthony/summry-api/README.md

 ### GOTCHAS
 ---
-1. code to validate store url can be scraped works but is commented out to make development easier StoreService.ConvertToEntities
+1. code to "validate store url can be scraped by scraper" works but is commented out to make development easier StoreService.ConvertToEntities
         > if url isnt a shopify store, it's silently skipped